Resistor10k1/santa-challenge/docs/main_index.md

+---
+layout: default
+---

 ## Overview

 - Technical details about the build system and computational machine used: [Section Technical details](#technical-details)

-- Additional information to the mathematics behind the optimization problem [Section Some mathematics](#some-mathematics)
+- Additional information to the mathematics behind the optimization problem [Section Formulas](#some-mathematics)

 <!-- - <a href="https://resistor10k1.github.io/santa-challenge/doxygen/html/index.html">Code documentation</a> -->
-- <a href="doxygen/html/index.html">Code documentation</a>
+- The actual code is available in the <a href="doxygen/html/index.html">documentation</a>

 <!-- - <a href="https://resistor10k1.github.io/santa-challenge/figures/map.html" target="_blank">Interactive map</a> -->
 - <a href="figures/map.html" target="_blank">Interactive map</a>